ubclaunchpad/inertia/docs_src/index.html.md

 deployed project.

 <aside class="notice">
-If you use a non-standard SSH port (ie not port 22) or want to use a different port for the Inertia daemon, use the <code>--ssh.port ${port}</code> and
+If you use a non-standard SSH port (i.e. not port 22) or want to use a different port for the Inertia daemon, use the <code>--ssh.port ${port}</code> and
 <code>--port ${port}</code> flags respectively.
 </aside>